-Dear [Name] MP,
+Dear Councillor [Name],

 I’m writing to urge you to do all you can to put a stop to the UK Government’s attack on nature.

 I’m deeply concerned that The Wildlife Trusts, RSPB, National Trust and others have warned that the recent announcement of the new planning and infrastructure law and ‘investment zones’ represent the weakening of protections that safeguard our already beleaguered wildlife, whilst putting our most precious local wildlife sites at threat from bulldozers and concrete.
 This is in addition to the new Retained EU Law Bill, where the UK Government threatens to tear up the basic wildlife protections we’ve relied upon for years.